 If a family decided to rely on one school or instructional provider for all of a child's education, all of the money would go to that school or provider.
 However, students might also enroll in courses provided by different organizations, in which case the funds would be divided.
 Students and families would then be free to shop for the best combination of courses and experiences their backpack funds could cover.
-Providers would face competition, both on the quality and effectiveness of their services and on cost.
+Providers would compete with one another to offer services that were of high quality, effective, and reasonably priced.

 Every school or independent instructional provider would have to post its prices for particular courses.
-No school enrolling backpack-wearing students could charge tuition in excess of the full amount in a student's backpack.
+No school could charge tuition in excess of the full amount in a potential student's backpack.
 Schools and other providers could also offer partial instructional programs, and students and their families could mix and match to the limit of the funds in the backpack.
 (See below for possible safeguards against misuse of backpack funds.)

 This backpack-based funding would impact existing schools' budgets immediately, creating incentives for schools to avoid losing students to other educational institutions or instructional providers.
 School districts might choose to tax affiliated schools for central services provided.
 However, if school leaders find themselves losing students and money to charter schools and other providers of instruction, they are likely to consider either demanding changes in district policy or petitioning an independent authorizer for charter status.
-This would force movement of school districts toward the "portfolio model"-in which the district manages a diverse portfolio of schools.
-Under this model, districts would enter charter-like arrangements with affiliated schools, hold schools accountable only for student performance, seek new models and providers of schools to replace low-performing district schools, and foster development of multiple independent providers of services that schools need.8
+This would force movement of school districts toward the "portfolio model"-in which the district manages a diverse portfolio of schools.7 Under this model, districts would enter charter-like arrangements with affiliated schools, hold schools accountable only for student performance, seek new models and providers of schools to replace low-performing district schools, and foster development of multiple independent providers of services that schools need.8